SyphiX897/TeleportBow/README.md

 4. teleportbow.commands

 # Commands:
-1. /givebow - Give the TeleportBow
+1. /givebow - Give the TeleportBow and arrow
 2. /givebow <player_name> - Gives the TeleportBow and arrow to a player.

 # Found any problems? contact to me